 Focus on the different gaming platforms and their corresponding gaming demographics and standards.
 May be repeated up to 6 credits.
 Restricted to: CMT majors.
 Restricted to Community Colleges campuses only.
+Prerequisite(s): CMT 200.

 Focus on the different engines and gaming technologies that power the games of today.
 May be repeated for a maximum of 6 credits.